Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 • Carbonated Drinks like regular soda pop has very high amounts of sugar and diet soda even has acids which erode tooth enamel.

 • Citrus fruits are acidic and can contribute to enamel erosion if consumed frequently or slowly over time.
-Also will deepen sores in the mouth.

 • Alcohol can reduce saliva flow, contributing to dry mouth, especially with frequent consumption.